minetest/dev.luanti.org/content/for-server-hosts/remote-media.md

 title: Remote media
 aliases:
 - /Remote_media
+- /server/remote-media
 ---

 # Remote media
-When connecting to a server, Luanti allows for media to be received over a remote HTTP server, as opposed to "traditionally" over the UDP server connection (assuming Luanti is compiled with cURL support and `enable_remote_media_server` is enabled.
+When connecting to a server, Luanti allows for media to be received over a remote HTTP server, as opposed to "traditionally" over the UDP server connection (assuming Luanti is compiled with cURL support and `enable_remote_media_server` is enabled).

 Usually this is a more efficient means of transferring for servers with large amounts of media, even if you host the HTTP server on the same computer as the Luanti server it should still be able to download faster.
 It is also useful for Luanti servers hosted on a low speed residential internet connection, where the media downloading can be offloaded to make it significantly faster and dedicate more of the connection to communication with the Luanti server.